 The character of the blogger running Yo, Is This Racist? is a Totally Radical'90s "out-of-work rapper" who refuses to get an iPhone as he prefers his pager, hangs out at the mall and still thinks yelling "DEEEEEEEEZ NUTS" is the cutting-edge of meme-based comedy.
 Possibly justified as one update implied he was actually a Human Popsicle "unfrozen in the future to spread the message about racism".

-Disco Stu could conceivably be the Trope Namer.
-In fact, why isn't he the Trope Namer?
-(Actually, Stu is an odd case.
-First of all, he may not truly fit the Trope at all; in one episode, he says he knows Disco is dead and admits that he doesn't even like it anymore, expressing worry that he's become a "one note guy" because he's let it define him.
+The Simpsons features Disco Stu, a recurring joke character who is eternally stuck in the mid-1970s (though he lampshades it in a moment of Character Development).
+He is a fairly positive potrayal as in one episode, he says he knows Disco is dead and admits that he doesn't even like it anymore, expressing worry that he's become a "one note guy" because he's let it define him.
 Also, a few residents of Springfield don't seem to mind Stu; he was Selma's fourth husband, and Marge claims he was the only of Selma's former husbands that she actually liked.

 C. Montgomery Burns, whose values and vocabulary are still stuck on October 27, 1929 (just before Black Tuesday and the start of The Great Depression).
 His antiquated demeanor and ideas are a recurring source of humor in the series, as is his on-again off-again ignorance of history after the 1930s (he still thinks there's a Negro League in baseball...).